 During weeks 3-5 the university supervisor should conduct one formal observation.
 University supervisors may wish to review cooperating teacher formal observation reports to enhance their time with the candidate.

 The remaining two formal observations should occur during weeks 5-7.
 One to two weeks would be considered an appropriate interval between university supervisor formal observation sessions.

+University and content supervisors will complete the unit-wide assessments, including the PDE430, as well as any departmental assessments, in Tk20 at the conclusion of the placement.
+A paper copy of the PDE430 must be reviewed and signed by the student teacher and university supervisor at the end of each placement.
+This paper copy will be returned to the Office of Field Experience and Partnerships.

 Related Professional Activities:

 The candidate’s experiences should not be limited to only the cooperating teacher’s assignment.
 Cooperating teachers should arrange for the candidate to observe/participate in a variety of school-related activities to enhance the candidates experiences related to the total school environment and those other teaching responsibilities.
 Parent teacher conferences, Back to School night, In-service programs, Board of Education meetings, PTO meetings and other special events are related professional activities that would display a professional commitment.
 Artifacts from such events should be placed in your portfolio.